 Extra tips for insurance verification

-A knowledgeable approach to verification can reduce the workload involved in determining eligibility.
+This verification approach can reduce the workload involved in determining eligibility:

-• For copays, coinsurance, and deductibles, verify the amount and exactly what it applies to.
-For out-of-pocket maximums, confirm what can be applied to the allowed amount.
+For copays, co-insurance, and deductibles, verify the amount and exactly what it applies to.

-• Medicare and Medicaid coordination of benefits (COB) are easy to access through online tools, portals, or databases.
-Many commercial payers require a phone call to verify COB.
+Medicare and Medicaid coordination of benefits are easy to access through online tools, portals, or databases.
+Use payer portals whenever possible to verify COB, but remember you may have to verify with some payers by phone.

 Crack the code for beating medical billing challenges with this free workbook — which provides tips around improving patient collections, streamlining claims submissions, and reducing rejections and denials.